The Biggest Loser season 14: Week 4: "Pay it Forward"

 The trainers left the ranch to work with the teenagers, leaving the adults to work-out on their own.

 The challenge this week was to run/walk a 5K as fast as possible.
 The team with the best cumulative average time would split a cash prize of $15,000.
-David sat out of this challenge due to medical reasons.
+David sat out of this challenge for medical reasons.
 The finishing orders were: